-NOTE 13 - OTHER POST-EMPLOYMENT BENEFITS
+NOTE 12 - OTHER POST-EMPLOYMENT BENEFITS

 The Library has evaluated its potential other post-employment benefits liability.
 Former employees who choose to retain their rights to health insurance through the Library are required to pay 100% of the current premium.
-However, there is minimal participation.
-As the Library provides no explicit benefit, and there is minimal participation, there is no material implicit subsidy to calculate in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Post-Employment Benefits Other Than Pensions.
-Therefore, the Library has not recorded a liability as of June 30, 2021.
+Based upon a review of census data and plan provisions, as well as minimal utilization rates, it has been determined that any liability is immaterial to the financial statements in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Post-Employment Benefits Other Than Pensions.
+Additionally, the Library provides no explicit benefit.
+Therefore, the Library has not recorded a liability as of June 30, 2023.